-Whether you are a professional photographer or a beginner who just discovered his newest passion, this time lapse calculator will make preparing that magical night sky video a blast.
+Whether you are a professional photographer or a beginner who just discovered your newest passion, this time-lapse calculator will make preparing that magical night sky video a blast.
 You will be able to determine the capture interval, the number of photos you need, and the size of a memory card that will accommodate all of your precious pictures.

-How to use the time lapse?
+How to use time lapse photography

 What can our timelapse calculator do?

-Our time lapse calculator can find seven basic parameters of a standard time lapse sequence.
-You have to predetermine four of them, and the time lapse calculator will automatically find the rest.
+Our time lapse calculator can find seven basic parameters of a standard time-lapse sequence.
+You have to predetermine four of them, and the time-lapse calculator will automatically find the rest.

-Image size: the data size of one photo taken during the time lapse.
+Image size — Data size of one photo taken during the time-lapse.
 You can read it off your camera's settings.
 If the total memory usage exceeds the capacity of your memory card, you can try to decrease the image size.
 If you want to convert between units of digital information, use the data size calculator

-Capture interval: the time interval between two consecutive photos.
+Capture interval — The time interval between two consecutive photos.
 It usually doesn't exceed 30 seconds — a higher interval can cause the video to "jump" between frames.
 It can be calculated by dividing the total recording time by the number of photos.